facebook/react/docs/docs/introducing-jsx.md

 >**Tip:**
 >
->We recommend searching for a "Babel" syntax scheme for your editor of choice so that both ES6 and JSX code is properly highlighted.
+>We recommend using the ["Babel" language definition](http://babeljs.io/docs/editors) for your editor of choice so that both ES6 and JSX code is properly highlighted.
+This website uses the [Oceanic Next](https://labs.voronianski.com/oceanic-next-color-scheme/) color scheme which is compatible with it.